HashCash-Consultants/HCNet-Core-CentOS/README.md

 	sudo yum install svn

-In order to make changes, you'll need to install the proper version of clang-format.

-In order to install the llvm (clang) toolchain, you may have to follow instructions on https://apt.llvm.org/

-    sudo apt-get install clang-format-5.0

 #### Configuring libpq
 At one point during the hcnet-core compilation you would run ./configure and it would fail with the following error:
 No package 'libpq' found